 You can simply watch and listen from the shore, hire a boat yourself or sit outside one of the bars or restaurants to enjoy the view (needless to say, you’ll need to reserve a table early if you plan on a seat).

 2020 dates and tickets

-The 2020 Lichterfest is set for Saturday, July 25th around 7.30pm to 10pm (the fireworks finish the event).
+If (and only if) such outdoor events are allowed in summer, the 2020 Lichterfest is set for Saturday, July 25th around 7.30pm to 10pm (the fireworks finish the event).
 If the weather turns unfortunate, then the festival moves back a week to August 1st.
 No tickets are required to watch from the shores.